quintype/documentation/README.md

 This is the parent folder that controls https://developers.quintype.com.

-Do note that various subdirectories are controlled from other repos.
+Do note that various subdirectories are controlled from other repos

 * https://developers.quintype.com/malibu - is controlled from the malibu repo, gh-pages branch.
 * https://developers.quintype.com/quintype-node-components - is controlled from the quintype-node-components via jsdoc, and is updated pre-publish